Top 5 Saniflo Toilet Reviews in 2023

 2. Saniflo 023 SANICOMPACT 48 One-piece Toilet

 This list would be incomplete without this self-contained toilet.
-When it comes to building this half bathroom in your home, the options are endless.
+When it comes to building this half-bathroom in your home, the options are endless.
 You can set up the toilet in your attic, garage, ground floor, upper floor, basement, and bedroom even under the stairway.

 Saniflo 023 SANICOMPACT 48 has an electric built-in flushing system instead of an external water tank.
 There is a button located at the top of the bowl.
 The macerating pump becomes automatic as soon as you push the button.

 The flushing system is designed in such a way that it only allows approximately 1 gallon of water per flush.
 This makes the toilet to be water-efficient.
 You can also attach it to your sink.
-Because of the lack of the external tank, it is easier to clean compared to a two-piece toilet.
+Because of the lack of an external tank, it is easier to clean compared to a two-piece toilet.

 If you’re looking for a heavy duty toilet, then this may not be it.
 The Sanicompact requires more than one flush to get rid of solids.
 It also gets clogged easily if you flush items.